Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 lunch, but I may also record them as lunch and dinner.
 Another discrepancy is the vague distinction between snacks and meals.
 If I consider 10 g popcorn as a snack, should I consider 11 g as a meal?
 If so, then what about 10.1 g, 10.11 g, or 10 g rice, etc.?
 Beyond the discrepancies, I am not very confident in the predictive accuracy for two additional reasons.
 First, the data set is small.
 Second, although my life in Austin is simple due to some constraints, the data is from a real human with certain flexibility and unpredictability.
-However, it is still fun to know the driving factors of my life and food patterns.

 ## Methods